drax-lang/drax/README.md

 # Drax

-Drax is a lightweight, dynamically typed programming language focused on integrations. <br/>
+Drax is a lightweight, dynamically typed, functional programming language with a focus on integrations. <br/>

 ### Documentation
 drax documentation is available in [docs](./docs/index.md)